Case

 After examining the emails which the financial adviser had received from Ms Q’s email account, the Financial Ombudsman sided with Ms Q, agreeing that the financial adviser should have taken better care of her money and could have prevented the fraud.

-The factor that was of central importance in the reasoning of the Financial Ombudsman was that the investment provider had notified the financial advisor that it could not trace the firm of Hong Kong solicitors who were initially meant to receive the money.
+The factor that was of central importance in the reasoning of the Financial Ombudsman was that the investment provider had notified the financial adviser that it could not trace the firm of the Hong Kong solicitors who were initially meant to receive the money.

 Financial adviser told to pay full amount of unrecovered funds